ruppmatt/AvidaResourceNotebook/README.rst

 In this manner, the experiment will run with a single non-viable organism that cannot die over the course of resource evaluation.

+Settings that are specified in configurations passed to run_experirment will *override* these default files and values.

 Running Jupyter Notebook